10 Best Places to Run in New York City

 9. Prospect Park

-The best spot to jog in Brooklyn is without doubt Prospect Park.
+The best spot to jog in Brooklyn is without a doubt Prospect Park.
 It’s essentially a mini Central Park.
 Runners looking to take a jog would feel at home running in Prospect Park.
 Along with running paths and roads, Prospect Park offers plenty of open green space for an extensive run. for more info...

 10. Roosevelt Island